ashwin-kn/Portfolio/README.md

 ADD New_Date nvarchar(400)
 ```

 This statement adds a new column named "New_Date" to the "HDFCBANK" table in the "PortfolioProject" database.
 The data type of the new column is set to `nvarchar(400)`, which allows storing variable-length Unicode character data with a maximum length of 400 characters.
-This column will be used to store dates in string format.

 ```sql
 -- Updating the New_Date column with formatted dates from the existing Date column